 Not a 2023 member?
 Join or renew today, then start planning your proposal.

 - Selection Process

 What is a Professional Development Workshop?

 Professional Development Workshops provide invaluable networking and career development opportunities at the SfN annual meeting for neuroscientists at all career stages.
-Professional Development Workshops are typically two hours in length and feature a panel of expert speakers.
-More than a dozen Professional Development Workshops are offered at the meeting each year on topics related to funding, career paths, career skills, responsible conduct of research, diversity, and more.
-A complete list of Professional Development Workshops offered at Neuroscience 2019 is viewable here.
+Professional Development Workshops are typically two hours in length and feature a panel of expert speakers on topics related to funding, career paths, career skills, responsible conduct of research, diversity, and more.
+A complete list of Professional Development Workshops offered at Neuroscience 2022 is viewable here.

 Organizer and Speaker Requirements

-PDW organizers and speakers receive 50% off registration fees to attend the meeting and access to early housing registration.
+Professional Development Workshops organizers and speakers receive discounted registration to attend the meeting and access to early housing registration.

 How to Submit Your Proposal